 In Pennsylvania, any person who causes or participates in hazing commits a misdemeanor of the third degree.

-Students who provide their cellular phone number to the College will be enrolled in Omnilert, LVC’s Emergency Notification System.
-Once entered, the account remains until graduation or separation from the College.
-Change of cellular information may be made in MyLVC through your “My Info” link.
-You may request two additional cell phone numbers or email addresses to your account.
-Requests to add additional contacts to the emergency system should be sent to firstname.lastname@example.org.
+Students who provide their cell phone number to the College will be enrolled in Omnilert, LVC’s Emergency Notification System (see below for details).
+Once entered, the account remains active until graduation or separation from the College.
+You can change your cell number or add an email address in MyLVC through your “My Info” link.
+You can request two additional cell phone numbers or email addresses to your account.
+Please send requests to add additional contacts to the emergency system to firstname.lastname@example.org.

 Employees must self-register on the Omnilert website to receive emergency and weather-related alerts (delays, etc.).
-After you register, you can add two cell phone numbers and two email addresses at which to also receive alerts.
+After registering, you can add two cell phone numbers and two email addresses to receive alerts.
 Contact email@example.com if you have questions.

-Families: If you would like to receive the College’s emergency and weather alerts, ask your student to add your cell phone number or email address to their profile.
+Families: If you want to receive the College’s emergency and weather alerts, ask your student to add your cell phone number or email address to their profile.

 Students are expected to read their LVC email in a timely manner to stay current with College communication.
 Professors will send email to students with important information about classes and the administration will send messages with timely, sometimes critical, announcements.